QuantEcon/lecture-source-py/rst_files/coleman_policy_iter.rst

 Section 12.1 of `EDTC <http://johnstachurski.net/edtc.html>`_ contains full proofs of these results, and closely related discussions can be found in many other texts

-Differentiability of the value function and iteriority of the optimal policy imply that optimal consumption satisfies the first order condition associated with :eq:`cpi_fpb30`, which is
+Differentiability of the value function and interiority of the optimal policy imply that optimal consumption satisfies the first order condition associated with :eq:`cpi_fpb30`, which is